 Residential Care Facility Sexual Assault Lawyer

 Victims of molestation or sexual assault in residential care facilities and nursing homes have legal rights to hold these institutions accountable for their negligence.
-In some cases, the sexual abuse is perpetrated by a home health care aide caring for patients in their own homes.
-No matter the situation, you should reach out to a Sacramento residential care facility sexual assault attorney to discuss your legal options.What Exactly Qualifies as Sexual Abuse or Assault at a Residential Care Facility?
+In some cases, sexual abuse is perpetrated by a home health care aide caring for patients in their own homes.
+No matter the situation, you should reach out to a Sacramento residential care facility sexual assault attorney to discuss your legal options.What is Sexual Abuse or Assault at a Residential Care Facility?

 Sexual predators focus on elderly patients, children and the disabled because they are often defenseless and may be easily tricked.
 There are numerous reports of staff members claiming that they are conducting "routine physicals" or "regular check-ups" when they are actually engaging in sexual assaults and molestation.Types of Sexual Assaults

 It is important to understand that nursing home sexual abuse is not confined to a patient being abused by a staff member.
 There are myriad situations involving different individuals that may give rise to a sexual abuse lawsuit against the nursing home or residential care facility.

 - Sexual assault or molestation by another resident – Many nursing homes and residential care facilities are co-ed.
 This type of setting may give rise to the sexual abuse of one resident by another.
 Residents who are mentally incapacitated or physically disabled are often targeted for abuse by another resident who knows the resident is suffering from a mental or physical handicap.
 If a nursing home or residential care facility fails to properly monitor you, the lack of oversight could constitute negligence on the part of the facility.